 The general formula to calculate the consumption of a consumption group in current prices is as follows:

 where VC is the consumption group i in month m in current prices.
 B denotes the base year.

-The first formula defines the consumption in current prices and has been used for all consumption groups where the source has been the index of retail sales.
-The index for group i will normally be weighting by the detailed activity group indices that are taken from the index of retail sales.
+The first formula defines the consumption in current prices and has been used for all consumption groups where the source has been the index of wholesale and retail sales.
+The index for group i will normally be weighting by the detailed activity group indices that are taken from the index of wholesale and retail sales.
 The weighting is based on the data for the earnings survey whose starting point is how much each consumption group is purchased in different kind of activity groups (types of shops).
 The consumption in constant prices is calculated by deflating the COICOP group with the consumers’ price indices for the relevant sub-groups.